 Carry on With Previous Routines

-Had been the kids energetic in athletics in your aged community?
+Had been the kids participated in athletics in your old community?
 Did they love hanging out at the library?
 Were they part of any afterschool groups or clubs?
-Do your best to provide continuity of old activities after your move.
-This can connect them with kids who have similar interests, as well as provide them with things to talk about when the catch up with friends from their old home.
-Before doing this, check in with your kids to make sure the activities they’ve been engaging in are still enjoyable for them, and that they’d like to continue doing them after the move.
+Do your best to provide continuity of their old activities after your move.
+This can connect them with kids with similar interests and provide them with things to talk about when they catch up with friends from their old home.

 Join A Social Group